dotnet/csharpstandard/standard/basic-concepts.md

 > *Note*: From these definitions, it follows that the accessibility domain of a top-level unbound type is always at least the program text of the program in which that type is declared. *end note*

-The accessibility domain for a constructed type `T<A₁, ...,Aₑ>` is the intersection of the accessibility domain of the unbound generic type `T` and the accessibility domains of the type arguments `A₁, ...,Aₑ`.
+The accessibility domain for a constructed type `T<A₁, ..., Aₑ>` is the intersection of the accessibility domain of the unbound generic type `T` and the accessibility domains of the type arguments `A₁, ..., Aₑ`.

 The accessibility domain of a nested member `M` declared in a type `T` within a program `P`, is defined as follows (noting that `M` itself might possibly be a type):